Bacteria in Soil: A Source of New Antibiotics

 Finding New Antibiotics in Soil

 Most of our present antibiotics originated from bacteria that live in the soil, which in most places is teeming with microscopic life.
 One teaspoon of healthy soil contains millions or even billions of bacteria.
-It's extremely difficult to grow these bacteria in laboratory equipment, however, causing antibiotic discovery to be a slow process.
+It's extremely difficult to grow these organisms in laboratory equipment, however, causing antibiotic discovery to be a slow process.

 MRSA stands for methicillin-resistant Staphylococcus aureus.
-It produces a very problematic infection because it's resistant to many common antibiotics.
-The infection can still be treated, but the treatment is often difficult because the number of antibiotics that affects the bacterium is decreasing.
+This bacterium produces a very problematic infection because it's resistant to many common antibiotics.
+The infection can still be treated, but the treatment is often difficult because the number of drugs that affects the bacterium is decreasing.

 Drugs From Dirt and Citizen Science

 Finding new antibiotics is an urgent problem.
 The discovery of new bacteria in soil may help us solve this problem.
 It would be very time consuming and expensive for researchers to travel around the world to collect soil samples in the hope of finding useful bacterial chemicals, however.